Why now’s the time to explore the ‘quiet revolution’ of St Lucia’s wild side

 Getting there

-British Airways flies direct between London Gatwick and Hewanorra International Airport multiple times per week, from £522 return.
+British Airways flies direct between London Gatwick and Hewanorra International airport multiple times per week, from £522 return.

 Staying there

 The 33 rooms and cottages at Ti Kaye Resort & Spa overlook Anse Cochon cove, one of the island’s best snorkelling spots.
-Expect a barefoot luxury vibe with excellent à la carte dining, waiter service on the beach, a sea-view spa and a highly rated PADI dive centre.
+Expect a barefoot luxury vibe with excellent a la carte dining, waiter service on the beach, a sea-view spa and a highly rated PADI dive centre.

 Rooms available from{{#price}}{{price}}per night{{/price}}{{^price}}Check availability for dates and prices{{/price}}